Man-in-the-Middle AttackHow Digital Eavesdroppers Intercept & Hijack Data

 Interception

-They give these hotspots names that sound like they belong to a nearby business, tricking people into connecting.
+They give these hotspots names that sound like they belong to a nearby business and trick people into connecting.
+The scammer may post up in front of Starbucks, and set up a WiFi hotspot called “Starbucks Free WiFi,” for example.
 Once someone connects, the attacker can see everything they're doing online.

-For those attackers who want to be a bit more hands-on, they might try these tricks:
+For attackers who want to be a bit more hands-on, they might try these tricks:

 • IP Spoofing: This is when an attacker pretends to be a certain website or service by changing information in the data packets sent over the Internet.
 So, when you try to visit a website, you end up on the attacker’s fake site instead.